Straight to the Point

 Charcoal grills tend to be pretty straightforward in design anyway, so portable models aren’t the place to expect bells and whistles.
 When we let our testers loose on over a dozen portable charcoal grills, we wanted their feedback on factors like assembly and clean-up, heating speed and retention, ease of flipping food, and whether they dealt with problems like sticking or flare-ups.

-The portable charcoal grills that scored highest in our tests excelled in a few key areas:
+The portable charcoal grills that scored highest in our tests excelled in some key areas: even cooking, portability, stability, ease of use, and simple cleanup.

 Our Favorite Portable Charcoal Grills